ensdomains/evmgateway/README.md

 While this functionality is written primarily with read calls in mind, it also functions for transactions; using a compliant library like Ethers, a transaction that includes relevant L2 proofs can be generated and signed.

+## Test Arbitrum
+To the the arbritrum resolver, install and build the monorepo and run `bun run test arb` is runs tests against the arbitrum goerli testnet instead of the nitro docker image

 ## Usage

  1. Have your contract extend `EVMFetcher`.